-Anita Verna Crofts is Senior Lecturer at the Department of Communication with interests in personal narrative, auditory storytelling, and the ethnography of food.
-As Associate Director of the Communication Leadership program, her courses address personal narrative, leadership and creativity in the digital age, and listening as a leadership tool.
+Anita Verna Crofts is Artist in Residence at the Department of Communication with interests in personal narrative, auditory storytelling, and the ethnography of food.
+As faculty with the Communication Leadership program, her courses address personal narrative, leadership and creativity in the digital age, and listening as a leadership tool.

 She maintains a Clinical Instructor position at the UW Department of Global Health and has collaborated with partner institutions in Sudan, Namibia, and India on leadership and management trainings with her contributions targeted at the concept of digital storytelling as a leadership and evidence tool.